evgeniyraev/quiz-game/README.md

 - **Quiz Console** (main window) – prompts for a PIN.
 The default PIN is `4242` and can be overridden via the `APP_PIN` environment variable.
 - **Question Config** (side window) – accepts Excel files to update the question and answers in real time.
 - Both windows open Chrome DevTools in a detached inspector by default so you can debug renderers immediately.
 - The quiz window uses an onscreen keypad for PIN entry.
-After an incorrect answer the quiz locks, highlights the choice in red, and requires the PIN again before continuing.
+After an incorrect answer the quiz locks, plays the configured “lose” media, and requires the PIN again before continuing.
 - The latest imported configuration is persisted between launches.
 If no configuration is available the quiz window displays a warning; long-press the top-left corner for five seconds to bring the config window to the front at any time.

+## Media & working hours

+- Open the **Question Config** window to pick a working directory, working hours, and the media files for each state (idle, quiz, win, lose).
+Paths are relative to the selected directory so you can keep videos, audio, and YAML exports together.
+  - `Pin` media is used when the PIN keypad is visible.
+  - `Idle` media acts as a screensaver during working hours; tapping it reveals the PIN screen.
+- Use the **Export YAML** / **Import YAML** buttons to back up or restore the full settings bundle.
+- Working hours are a simple daily start/end.
+Outside those hours the quiz console hides all controls and continuously plays the probability-weighted non-working playlist from the Excel file.
+- During open hours the console automatically plays:
+  - Idle video when waiting for a contestant.
+  - Quiz video while questions are on screen.
+  - Win video when a prize is awarded (prize text overlays on top).
+  - Lose media when a wrong answer is given before returning to the PIN screen.

 ## Excel format